Andy Robertson: 2023–2026

 Slot explained in November 2024 that Robertson being rotated in selection was due to him missing pre-season training.
 Slot then praised Robertson, despite receiving a red card in the 17th minute in a 2–2 home draw with Fulham on 14 December.
-Robertson made 45 appearances that season as he won his second English league title.
+Robertson made 45 appearances that season as he won his second Premier League title.

-On 29 August 2025, following the departure of Trent Alexander-Arnold to Real Madrid, 31 year old Robertson became Liverpool’s new vice-captain, acting as deputy to Virgil van Dijk.
+On 29 August 2025, following the departure of Trent Alexander-Arnold to Real Madrid, 31-year-old Robertson became Liverpool's new vice-captain, acting as deputy to Virgil van Dijk.
 Despite that, he initially lost his starting spot in the first five games of the new season to new signing Milos Kerkez.
-Robertson was restored as first choice left-back and Kerkez was benched on 17 September 2025, for the 3-2 UEFA Champions League home win against Atlético Madrid.
-Robertson delivered a strong and energetic performance, also scoring the opener from a Mohamed Salah, free-kick.
+Robertson was restored as first choice left-back and Kerkez was benched on 17 September 2025, for the 3–2 UEFA Champions League home win against Atlético Madrid.
+Robertson delivered a positively-received performance, also scoring the opener from a Mohamed Salah free-kick.
+After Kerkez was restored as the first-choice left-back, Robertson was linked with a transfer to Tottenham Hotspur during the January 2026 transfer window; however, the offer was reportedly rejected due to Liverpool's inability to recall Kostas Tsimikas from his own loan spell at Roma.
+On 9 April 2026, Robertson announced that he would leave Liverpool at the end of the season, following the expiry of his contract.
+He made his final appearance for Liverpool in an 1–1 draw with Brentford at Anfield on 24 May 2026.

+Tottenham Hotspur

+On 5 June 2026, fellow Premier League club Tottenham Hotspur announced the signing of Robertson as a free agent after nine years at Liverpool.
+He made his Spurs debut on 22 August in a 3–0 away defeat to Brentford in the Premier League.